Δέσποινα Παπακωνσταντίνου - Διαμαντούρου

 d) Concordance tables, etc.

-The Supplement was submitted complete to the Berlin Academy of Sciences in 2006 but remains unpublished.
+The Supplement was submitted complete to the Berlin Academy of Sciences in 2006 but was published post mortem (2021).

 The study and gradual publication of the metal objects of Makaronas’ excavations in Pella (1957-1964).
 The complete study and publication of the metal objects is forthcoming, posthumously.